dmjohnsson23/Ordain/README.md

 }
 ```

-* Type contraints appear after type, all seperated by commas
+* Type constraints appear after type, all separated by commas
 * Built-in utility variables are prefixed with `$`
 * Member access done via dot notation
-* If the contraint begins with an operator, the value to test is always the first operand
+* If the constraint begins with an operator, the value to test is always the first operand
 * The value can also be referred to elsewhere as `@`

+Check tags are used for simple checks that would be preformed at every step of the application; and are intended more as assertions than validation tools.
+For more serious validation, more special-purpose denominational tags are likely what is wanted.

 ***